Danity Kane (album): Critical reception

-Danity Kane earned generally mixed review from music critic.
+Danity Kane earned generally mixed reviews from music critics.
 Deepti Hajela from CBS News wrote that "Diddy's taking no chances [...]
 And it pretty much pays off.
 While there are a few clunkers, and some clear filler, there are also some standouts."
-AllMusic rated the album three stars ouf of five and found that the band members "easily display enough sensuality and confidence to position themselves for competition in the pop diva big leagues."
+AllMusic rated the album three stars out of five and found that the band members "easily display enough sensuality and confidence to position themselves for competition in the pop diva big leagues."
 Rolling Stone's Rob Sheffield wrote that "with producers like Timbaland, Rodney Jerkins and Jim Jonsin, Danity Kane are positioned to inherit the legacy of O-Town."
 John Bergstrom, writing for PopMatters, argued that "instead of being eclectic or even disparate, Danity Kane is full of the clattering, mid-tempo, bass-heavy, spaced-out grooves that currently dominate mainstream hip-hop and "R&B." It sounds good as far as this type of thing goes.
 Every so often, the production is even interesting [...]
 But most of the rest runs from undistinguished to intolerable."